Drakan: Order of the Flame: Development

 The game was showcased at E3 1998.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Jeff Lundrigan of NextGen said, "It's not quite the end-all and be-all we'd hoped for, but this is still great, great stuff."

 In a review in the February 2000 issue of InQuest Gamer, Dan DiGiacomo states that Rynn's "movement is rather sluggish" and that the dragon-riding is a "cool concept executed with moderate success".
 He also states that the game has some innovate features, including "a cool inventory system" and a "well-planned map updating feature".

+The game sold 180,000 copies.

 Sequel

 A sequel, Drakan: The Ancients' Gates, was released in 2002 for PlayStation 2.